-Auris is part of the Davara group of companies based in Kelowna, BC.
-It is run by Dave & Debbie Moore who have many years of experience with specifying, installing & optimizing loop systems.
+Auras is based in Vernon, BC, and is run by Dave & Debbie Moore, who have many years of experience with specifying, installing & optimizing loop systems.

-Before emigrating to Canada just over 5 years ago, Dave & Debbie owned and ran DM Installation Projects (www.dmip.co.uk) in London, UK.
+Before emigrating to Canada over 7 years ago, Dave & Debbie owned and ran DM Installation Projects and DM Music for Churches (www.dmmusic.com) in London, UK.
 They installed thousands of loop systems in public buildings, many in quite demanding heritage churches.
 They were surprised to find a lack of awareness of loop technology and its many benefits in Canada.

 Having established a long & trustworthy business relationship with AVX loop systems in the UK, they approached the manufacturers Signet-AC to bring AVX loop systems to Canada.
 We are delighted to announce that Auris is the exclusive distributors of these AVX loop systems to Canada.